ehrpg/qstar/docs/crisis.md

 Every Action in a Crisis requires Actions Points (AP).

-Each character has a .
 Action points can never exceed 6 or deceed 0.
 Exceeding AP are lost, while actions that require more than the remain AP are disabled until enough AP are accumulated.

 ### Turn Order